What Must You Disclose When Selling Gold Coast Property?

 In short, when selling your Gold Coast home, you must legally disclose any facts about your property’s history or condition that could reasonably affect a buyer’s decision to purchase.

-This means being upfront about things like flooding, structural issues, unapproved renovations or anything else you know that is not obvious at first glance.
+This means being upfront about things like flooding, structural issues, unapproved renovations, or anything else you know that is not immediately obvious.
 Being clear and honest protects you legally, builds buyer trust, and helps your sale go smoothly with fewer surprises later.

 Selling Can Feel Overwhelming, But You Are Not Alone

-If you are thinking about selling, you are probably picturing the excitement of moving on, the open homes, maybe even your next place.
-But it is normal to also feel uneasy about what you need to tell buyers, especially if there is something about your home’s past you would rather not highlight.
+If you are thinking about selling, you are probably picturing the excitement of moving on, attending open homes, and possibly even your next place.
+However, it is also normal to feel uneasy about what you need to disclose to buyers, especially if there is something about your home’s past that you would rather not highlight.
 You are not alone in this.
-Many Gold Coast homeowners share the same worry: What if telling too much ruins my sale?
+Many Gold Coast homeowners share the same concern: What if I reveal too much and it ruins my sale?

 The truth is, buyers today are more informed than ever.
-Between building and pest inspections, online searches, and buyer agents doing their own homework, most issues come to light sooner or later.
-The best approach is to take the lead, be upfront, get solid advice, and handle it before it turns into a bigger headache down the track.
+Between building and pest inspections, online searches, and buyer agents conducting their due diligence, most issues come to light sooner or later.
+The best approach is to take the lead, be upfront, seek solid advice, and address it before it becomes a bigger headache down the track.

 Why Disclosures Matter So Much